polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. On the lab computer, start a browser and browse to [**https://github.com/polichtm/301-storage-spaces-direct-md**](https://github.com/polichtm/301-storage-spaces-direct-md).

-    > **Note**: Make sure to use Microsoft Edge or a third party browser.
-Do not use Internet Explorer.

-1. On the page titled **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016**, click **Deploy to Azure**.
+1. On the page titled **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2022**, click **Deploy to Azure**.
 This will automatically redirect your browser to the Azure portal and display the **Custom deployment** blade.

 1. From the **Custom deployment** blade, specify the following settings, click **Review + create**, and then click **Create** to initiate the deployment: